sara-sabr/ITStrategy/_pages/en/web-services-access.md

 ### Purpose

-To seek endorsement for IITB to enable open access to specific Software as a Service (SaaS) tools available on the Internet for IITB employees, as a step towards enabling open access to the Internet for ESDC employees.
+To seek endorsement for IITB to enable open access to specific Web 2.0 Software as a Service (SaaS) tools available on the Internet for IITB employees, as a step towards enabling open access to the Internet for ESDC employees.

 ### Background